Why Does Coffee Make You Poop?

 Most Respondents In One Survey Reported That Drinking Coffee Increased The Motility Of The Bowels.

+What causes many people to poop after drinking coffee?
+Is coffee effective at stimulating bowel movements?
 This article discusses the effects coffee can have on the digestive system and other things you may want to consider before drinking coffee.

-The Science Behind Poop And Coffee
+The Science Behind Coffee and Digestion

 Coffee contains several natural compounds, including:

-A stimulant found in over 60 plant species, including tea leaves, kola nuts, cocoa, and coffee.
+• Caffeine: A stimulant found in over 60 plant species, including tea leaves, kola nuts, cocoa, and coffee.

-A coffee drink may aid the body in removing oxidants through its chlorogenic acid and melanoidin content.
+• Antioxidants: A coffee drink may aid the body in removing oxidants through its chlorogenic acid and melanoidin content.

-Coffee oil naturally contains cafestol and kahweol diterpenes.
+• Diterpenes: Coffee oil naturally contains cafestol and kahweol diterpenes.

+The colon is believed to be affected by caffeine in various ways.
 According to one study, caffeine is 60% more effective than water at stimulating colonic activity in some people.

+Studies have found that caffeine can trigger muscular contractions of the anal sphincter, which are needed for successful bowel movements.
 The same study also found that decaffeinated coffee stimulated colonic motor activity, suggesting that coffee also contains other components that activate our bowels.

 In addition to the compounds listed above, coffee contains many other chemicals, some of which are formed during storage and processing.
+There is some evidence that coffee affects our gastrointestinal system, although the specific compounds that directly impact it are unknown.

 Besides coffee's impact on our colon and more extensive gastrointestinal system, other factors may affect how we go to the bathroom.